Biased Crime or Hate Crime

 If you have been physically threatened or are the victim of a crime, call 9-1-1.

 The University of Minnesota, Morris does not tolerate acts of discrimination by any agent or organization of the University of Minnesota for reasons of actual or perceived race, color, creed, religion, national origin, gender, gender identification, age, marital status, disability, public assistance status, veteran status and/or sexual orientation and will seek resolution of such matters.
-As a gay, lesbian, bisexual, transgender person, it is okay to call the Police if you have been called a pejorative name and you feel threatened.
 You can speak to a police officer anonymously.
 Public Safety are available by calling:

 Student Counseling provides free, confidential support for all students, Monday–Friday, 8 a.m. until 4:30 p.m. during the academic year.
 The Stevens Community Medical Center crisis line 1-800-568-5955 is available 24/7.